← Back to Blog

 How I Use Claude Code Terminal to Supercharge My Development Workflow

-If you've been looking for a way to speed up your development workflow without losing control over your codebase, let me introduce you to my secret weapon: Claude Code terminal.
-After months of using it daily for building features and squashing bugs, I've discovered some patterns that have genuinely transformed how I work.
+If you want to speed up your development workflow without losing control over your codebase, Claude Code is worth trying.
+After months of daily use for building features and squashing bugs, I've settled on patterns that work well.
+Here's what I've learned.

 What is Claude Code?